martn2023/github-talent-finder-data-engineering/README.md

 # I. Author's context:
 - While doing 2 data analytics projects, I pulled data local machine on an ad hoc basis.
 That approach lacked the
- - 1. automation
+  - automation
- - 2. reliability
+  - reliability
- - 3. scalability
+  - scalability
- - 4. integration ease
+  - integration ease
- - 5. security needed for a continuous data streams.
+  - security needed for a continuous data streams

 - This __data engineering__ project resolves all concerns by __upgrading to a 100% cloud-hosted solution__.

 - This is my first experience with a major cloud platform e.g. AWS, Azure, GCP

 - The resulting tool helps technical recruiters identify candidates with relevant GitHub repos.

 # II.
 What I built/New tech used: